blancopado/store/README.md

 ![Alt text](./screenshots/screenshot.png)

-I used 'www.myjson.com' in order to store product data in a JSON file, but unfortunately, this website is down at the moment.
-Google Chrome does not allow HTTP request using XMLHttpRequest from a local file so this App should be run on Firefox.

-I have left the $http.get request to https://api.myjson.com/bins/312z9 commented out in case that the website is back online:

-	//$http.get("https://api.myjson.com/bins/312z9") unfortunately, myjson.com is down

-	$http.get("./products.json")

 I have completed the first three user stories:

 1. As a User I can add a product to my shopping cart.